 An up-to-date composition of the Nomination Committee is available on the Company’s website and the Company will provide shareholders with any deadlines for submitting proposals for candidates to the Nomination Committee.

 The composition of the Board represents a broad cross-section of the Company’s shareholders, which ensures that they can meet the Company’s need for expertise, capacity, diversity and independence.
-The Board consists of six members, who work together as a team to exercise proper supervision on the management of the Company.
-The majority (four of the six members) are independent of the Company’s largest shareholder, the Executive Personnel, and material business connections of the Company.
-The Board does not include any Executive Personnel.
+In the period from 1 January 2020 to 20 May 2020, Mr Onarheim acted as the Company’s CEO while serving as a member of the Board.
+This represents a deviation from the Code that the Board should not include Executive Personnel.
+Following the AGM on 20 May 2020, Mr Onarheim stepped down from the Board and continued as the Company’s CEO.
+Accordingly, the Board currently consists of five members, who continue to work together as a team to exercise proper supervision on the management of the Company.
+The majority (four of the five members) are independent of the Company’s largest shareholder, the Executive Personnel, and material business connections of the Company.
+The Board currently does not include any Executive Personnel.
 The general meeting elects the chairman of the Board.

 Members of the Board will serve for a term of two years, after which they would be re-evaluated before being considered for re-election.
 The value of continuity will be balanced against the need for renewal and independence.
 Where a member of the Board has served for a prolonged continuous period, consideration will be given as to whether the individual Board member in question is still considered independent of the Company’s Executive Personnel.

-Up-to-date information of the Board is available on the Company’s website and in the Annual Report.
+Up-to-date information of the Board, the expertise of the Board members and the members which are considered independent is available on the Company’s website and in the Annual Report.